nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 If a native-id is provided in a POST, and a subscription already exists for that provider with the given native-id, the request will be rejected.

 PUT requests should be used for updating subscriptions.
 Creating subscriptions with PUT may be deprecated in the future.
 All PUT requests require a native-id to be part of the request URL.

+**IMPORTANT: There is limit to creating and updating subscriptions related to the specific scenario highlighted below:
+Currently, if User1 creates a subscription to Coll1 and then User2 creates a different subscription to the same Coll1 for the same queue, it will overwrite the first subscription for that specific queue.
+So please have each of your queues to have only one agreed upon subscription.

 ##### Create Batch Notification subscription with %CMR-ENDPOINT%/subscriptions/<native-id> URL
 ```